1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

 - **Security options:**
 There are several options to control and protect access to your heating system.
 However, keep in mind, that even activating all three options are no guarantee that a versatile intruder with access to your (W)LAN won't be able to gain access.
 In any case, no encryption of data streams is provided from the Arduino itself.
 Use VPN or a SSL proxy if that is a must for you and connect the Arduino wired to the VPN server or SSL proxy.
+The following three security options are available within BSB-LAN:

 - *Passkey function:*
 Add a certain sequence of alphanumerical characters as a simple security function.